 Sound advice from PCPG professionals.

 A panel of PCPG geologists talk about their experiences to help guide your transition from school to professional work or to “erupt” careers for young GITs and professionals.

 The panel discussion is accessible for free from PCPGs webinar recordings page along with numerous other educational webinars for a fee.

 Subscribe to PCPGs free biweekly blast for geologic news and upcoming PCPG events.
 Be on the lookout for Continental Drifter's social events which are casual local get togethers held across the state and attended by area professionals.
 PCPG would be happy to host a Continental Drifter's social in your area to help young professionals and students network with other PCPG members.
-Contact the Outreach Services Committee Chair, Vince Carbone, for more information.
+Contact the Outreach Services Committee Chair, Jenny Kachel, for more information.

 The PCPG Board and members actively promote PCPG through student outreach visits at numerous colleges and universities across the Commonwealth and neighboring states.
 Often the faculty request that PCPG also meet with small groups or individual students to answer questions, chat about different geologic careers and discuss the soft skills important in today's business communities.
 PCPG also participates in college fairs to network with students and provide career information.

 For more information or if you would like to schedule a guest presentation please email the Outreach Services Committee Chair Jenny Kachel.